SilverHalf/mount-balrior/ura-lcm/faq.md

 Whenever Ura is CCd, her attack will be interrupted and she will immediately start casting the next attack.
 Ura’s attacks are on a priority list, with cast times, aftercasts and cooldowns.
 She will go down her priority list and cast the next skill that is available (if a target is in range).
 If you CC at the wrong time, you can remove cast and aftercast from a skill, which will cause Ura to run out of attacks and then use [Propel].
 That’s why we want to CC at the end of aftercasts, in order to minimize the chances of Ura jumping away.
 For more information see [when to CC Ura](../ura/mechanics.html#when-to-cc-ura).

-The best CC timings are (gifs from Elise):
+The best CC timings are:

 [Steam Prison] - After her hands are down.
 Roughly 3 seconds time window after hands are down.